 Facebook groups to keep up the discussions with con repairs of potential damages that may have occurred with your cosplay costume, or even upgrading your costume for the next con.
 Some may even purchase new equipment from the different cosplay stores around the con.

-Since there were so many different accessories such as flashy masks, ribbons, headgears, swords and different weapons widely available, it may be difficult to resist the temptation to purchase new upgrades and share with your community members your new discoveries or new plans for next cons.
+Since there were so many different accessories such as flashy masks, ribbons, headgears, swords, armour, capes and cloaks, and different weapons widely available, it may be difficult to resist the temptation to purchase new upgrades and share with your community members your new discoveries or new plans for next cons.

 Some would just sleep in and rest up to muster up energy again to go back to the real world, some would try and relax and find new interests to keep themselves occupied so that they don’t get occupied with the post-con blues feeling.